 Low-lying, inter-tidal land on the western bank was dominated by saltmarsh.
 White Mangroves (Avicennia marina) established in the mouth of the Stony Creek.

 The soil was a mix of basalt rock in clay and silts supporting different plant communities than those on the east bank.
 This diversified the harvest available to traditional land-owners.
 The eastern bank was dominated by sand dunes and marshes of varying salinity (from slightly brackish to salty) which provided breeding habitat for many ducks, other waterbirds, long-necked turtles and frogs.

 Waterbirds common in Westgate Park today are representative of the pre-European environment.
 They include Black Swan, Pelican, Banded Stilt, Purple Swamphen, Chestnut Teal, Pacific Black Duck, Grey Teal, White-eyed Duck, Hoary-headed Grebe, Eurasian Coot, Great Egret and Royal Spoonbill.
 Apart from providing a seasonal abundance for the Indigenous people, these species would ensure Tiger Snakes (still here today) never went hungry.

 As the constant floods did not suit Europeans, the river was deepened and widened in 1879.
 In 1886 a wide bend in the river was eliminated with the creation of the Coode Canal, which took 2000 workers 20 years to complete.

 The beach on the Yarra River bank at Westgate Park provides a clue to the original landscape which supported Coast Banksia Woodland.
-Significant remnants of the original saltmarsh can be seen at Webb Dock were removed during recent Port redevelopment but plants were rescued and have been used in revegetating salt marsh in Westgate Park.
+Significant remnants of the original saltmarsh at Webb Dock were removed during recent Port redevelopment but plants were rescued and have been used in revegetating salt marsh in Westgate Park.